wishitwerethe90s/signature-verification-backend/README.md

 - --reload: This enables auto-reloading, so the server will restart whenever you make changes to the code.

-The application will be available at [suspicious link removed].
+The application will be available at http://127.0.0.1:8000.

-You can access the auto-generated API documentation at https://www.google.com/search?q=http://127.0.0.1:8000/docs.
+You can access the auto-generated API documentation at http://127.0.0.1:8000/docs.

 ## API Documentation